Compressed Air Trams

-An early source suggests that the Popp-Conti cars were also tested in Angoulême and Tarbes but this cannot be confirmed and seems unlikely as Angoulême was built as a metre gauge electric line in 1900 and Tarbes had no tramway.
+An early source suggests that the Popp-Conti cars were also tested in Angoulême (where Société Générale d'Éclairage et de Force Motrice, the suppliers of the Popp-Conti system, claimed they had a concession) and Tarbes, but this cannot be confirmed.
+Angoulême was built as a metre gauge electric line in 1900 and Tarbes had no tramway.

 A standard gauge Mékarski car in St. Quentin.

 A concession to Cie. des Tramways de St. Quentin was made on 30th August 1898 for mechanical traction.
 The Popp-Conti trials had been a failure and so a number of Mékarski cars (probably 12) were purchased to operate a network of four standard gauge routes from a central depot and charging point at Gare du Nord.

 Rear view of a Mékarski car in St. Quentin.